dtreb/spark-folder-monitor/README.md

-# Spark streaming as folder monitor
+# Spark streaming usage to monitor local folder

 ### Info
 This is an example that demonstrates usage of: